-This is a must read from one our strongest property rights advocates and principles of Olympic Stewardship Foundation http://olysteward.org/ as in the Olympic peninsula Washington state for you out of staters.
+This is a must read from one our strongest property rights advocates and principles of principles of Olympic Stewardship Foundation http://olysteward.org/ as in the Olympic peninsula Washington state for you out of staters.

 This is exactly how the eastern extreme work together with all of their partners in government around the world.
-This is atypical of how the green extremes take our private and public lands behind our backs, in closed door uninvited sessions and by shear persistence betting that the eye of the public will grow weary of their hammering upon US.
+This taking is a model of repeated green attempts to take our private and public lands by shear persistence betting that the eye of the public will grow weary of there hammering upon US.